swordlordcodingcrew/fennel/README.md

 ## Introduction ##

 **Fennel** is a lightweight CardDAV / CalDAV server.
-It is written in Go and based on the proof of concept [Fennel.js](https://github.com/LordEidi/fennel) (which is written in JavaScript and running on NodeJS).
+It is written in Go and based on the proof of concept [Fennel.js](https://github.com/LordEidi/fennel.js) (which is written in JavaScript and running on NodeJS).

-If you are looking for a lightweight CalDAV / CardDAV, **Fennel** might be for you:
+If you are looking for a lightweight CalDAV / CardDAV server, **Fennel** might be for you:

+- hassle free installation.
+Drop a binary, start it, that's it.
 - authentication is meant to be pluggable.
-While we concentrate on CourierAuth and .htaccess, you can add whatever can check a username and password.
+While we concentrate on CourierAuth and .htaccess, you can add whatever can check a username and a password.
 - authorisation is meant to be pluggable as well.
 - the data storage backend is meant to be pluggable as well.
 While we start with SQLite3, we do use an ORM.
-Whatever database can be used with *Gorm* can be used as storage backend for **Fennel**.
-You just have to change the settings accordingly (and probably re-compile).
+Whatever database can be used with **Gorm** can be used as storage backend for **Fennel**.
 - and after all, **Fennel** is OSS and is written in Go.
 Whatever you do not like, you are free to replace / rewrite.
 Just respect the licence and give back.

 ## Status ##